clairolzamcs/2-tiered-web-app-automation-terraform/README.md

 tf apply -auto-approve
 ```
 ### Access the Webpage via Load Balancer's DNS Name
-1. After deploying the webserver, there will be an output called `website`.
+1. After deploying the webserver, there will be an output called `website` in the terminal or in `AWS Console > Load Balancers under EC2`.
 2. Copy and paste it to the web browser.

-## Destroy / Cleanup of Environment
 > **IMPORTANT:** Repeat these steps for each environment.

 > **NOTE:** Update `<environment>` to **dev, staging** or **prod**.
-1. Destroy the `webservers ` first.
+1. Destroy the `webservers` first.
     ```
     cd ~/terraform/environments/<environment>/webserver/
     tf destroy -auto-approve
     ```
-2. Then network.
+2. Then `network`.
     ```
     cd ~/terraform/environments/<environment>/network/
     tf destroy -auto-approve